maxritter/aws-bedrock-multi-agent-blueprint/README.md

     }
   }
   ```
-- To regenerate the OpenAPI schema from the annotated code of your Lambda function, run the `API SCHEMA` launch configuration
+- To regenerate the OpenAPI schema from the annotated code of your Lambda function, run the `API SCHEMA` launch configuration.
+You can find an overview about the implemented functionality [in this PDF](./data/api/Clinical%20Trials%20Bedrock%20API.pdf).

 ## Possible Improvements
 - Add end-to-end agent evaluation using a framework like [AWS Agent Evaluation](https://awslabs.github.io/agent-evaluation/) or [LangFuse Evaluation Pipelines](https://langfuse.com/docs/scores/external-evaluation-pipelines)